gccornejo441/Gatsby_WWD/README.md

 ## Building & Viewing ##

-cd into the directory where you cloned this repository, update yarn with the latest node version with `yarn update` then install node with `yarn install node`.
-Then install the node packet manager with `yarn add`.
+cd into the directory where you cloned this repository, update npm with the latest node version with `npm i` then install node with `npm install node`.
+Then install the node packet manager with `npm add`.

 Start the server in the current directory

-    yarn dev
+    npm run dev

 The generated site is available at `http://localhost:3001`